Artemis918/accountcontrol/README.md

 * docker

 ## Current state
 This can be called as 'works for me' :-).
 There are lot of bugs and improvements remaining, as I wrote this programm for learning react and java.
-But some of my colleagues were intereested in it so I pushed it up to github
+But some of my colleagues were interested in it, so I pushed it up to github

 Comments and contributions are welcome